yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/D-Link/DSL-502T.rst

 RFC1483/2684 bridge: Communicating over ATM 0.8.35, encapsulation: LLC RFC1483/2684 bridge: Interface configured
 }}}
+'''Choosing between VC-MUX or LLC'''

+Generally with PPPoE use LLC and with PPPoA use VC-MUX

+PPPoA VC-MUX will be marginally more efficient than PPPoE LLC and depending on your local exchange should be the best choice.

+I would experiment with ping times to your first hop.

-'''Choosing between VC-Mux and LLC ''''''(PPPoE + PPPoA)'''
+'''Setting up VC-Mux or LLC ''''''(PPPoE + PPPoA)'''

-To choose between VC-Mux and LLC when using PPPoE you simply add another command on to the end of your br2684ctl line, like this: br2684ctl -b -c 0 -a 8.35 -e 0 (0 for LLC and 1 for VC-MUX).
+To choose between VC-Mux and LLC when using PPPoE use -e 0 (0 for LLC and 1 for VC-MUX) in the command line above.

 For PPPoA, it's a bit more complex, the pppoatm plugin supports both vc-encaps and llc-encaps as a command.

 You need to edit the /lib/network/pppoa.sh script as follows:

 {{{
 plugin pppoatm.so ${vpi:-8}.${vci:-35}